 So, as you know, the Japanese were known in World War II for being very cruel.
 There was the 'death march' that they had.
 In concentration camps, they were cruel to prisoners—because they had been conditioned to be that way.
 And Grossman continues:

 A disturbing reaction happens all the time in movie theaters.
 That is, when there is blood—violence—many people laugh.
-You've probably seen this yourself, when you've attended the movies.
-All of a sudden, as you are sitting there, there's a violent action in which an evil person or an enemy in the movie gets killed—and all of a sudden the audience yells out and cheers.
+You have probably seen this yourself, when you have attended the movies.
+All of a sudden, as you are sitting there, there is a violent action in which an evil person or an enemy in the movie gets killed—and all of a sudden the audience yells out and cheers.
 "Yeah!"
 They are happy, or they laugh.
 That is the conditioning.
 It is automatic.
 They have seen it so many times, and it is such a pleasant thing to them now, that they are conditioned to do that.
-The repeated media violence, by itself, doesn't kill you.
+The repeated media violence, by itself, does not kill you.
 However, it destroys your violence immune system, and conditions you to derive pleasure from violence.

 A benign example is the use of flight simulators to train airline pilots.
 An airline pilot, in training, sits in front of a flight simulator for endless hours.
 When a particular warning light comes on, he has to react in a certain way.
-He's taught to do this over and over again.
+He is taught to do this over and over again.
 Then, when another warning light goes on, a different reaction is required.
-Eventually, it becomes "second nature" to him.
+Eventually, it becomes second nature to him.

 Stimulus-response, stimulus-response—over and over again, until one day the pilot is actually flying a jumbo jet.
 The plane is going down, and 300 people are screaming behind him.
 He is wetting his seat cushion, and he is scared out of his wits; but he does the right thing.
 Why?
 You know the answer—because he has been conditioned to respond reflexively to this particular crisis.
 So although everyone is panicking, including him—his conditioning allows him to react correctly and save lives.